 You can get an application form directly from the primary school you're interested in.

-Try to apply by 30 June.
+Applications should be in by 30 June.
 You can still apply after 30 June, but late applications might mean it becomes more difficult to get into a non-local primary school, or a primary school with a capacity management plan.

 You can apply to more than 1 primary school.
-You should also apply at your local primary school, in case your application to the non-local primary school is not successful.
+You should also apply at your local primary school in case your application to the non-local primary school is not successful.

 To start secondary school

-Every year there is a statewide transition process for students attending public secondary schools.
+Every year there is a state-wide transition process for students attending public secondary schools.
 This transition process for families starts in term 2.